jpinzonc/AI_BOOK/README.md

-# AI_BOOK
+# Mobile Artificial Intelligence Projects

-COde used in the Desing your own AI App book
+Code used in the 'Mobile Artificial Intelligence Projects' book.
+  Includes: prediction model for real state value and app in IOS and Andriod